jjfreire/tfm-lab/README.md

-# Product Catalog – AI-Powered Chat Integration
+# Product Catalog && AI Assistant

 This project is a fullstack product catalog with CRUD operations, sales tracking, and a built-in AI assistant powered by RAG (Retrieval-Augmented Generation) to answer product-related queries.